 - The authentications methods, see the Authentication topic.

+Booking.com has released a new and improved /hotels/xml/derivedprices endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by February 14, 2025, and subsequently sunset its support on May 5, 2025.

 For more information, see the Changes to the Derived Prices endpoint section in the Migration guide.

-Booking.com is deprecating the `Sustainability facilities`.
-If you send a request containing Services with codes from one of the [Sustainability services](/connectivity/docs/codes-hac#sustainability-codes):
+Booking.com is deprecating the Sustainability facilities.
+If you send a request containing Services with codes from one of the Sustainability services:

-* Before 13 December 2024: you will receive a warning
+- Before 13 December 2024: you will receive a warning

-* After 13 December 2024: your request will be rejected
+- After 13 December 2024: your request will be rejected

+Booking.com has released a new and improved /hotels/csv/los_pricing endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by April 01, 2024, and subsequently sunset its support by June 10, 2024.

 For more information, see the Changes to the LOS pricing endpoint v1.1. section in the Migration guide.

+Booking.com has released a new and improved OTA_HotelRateAmountNotif endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by January 31, 2024, and subsequently sunset its support by February 14, 2024.

-For more information on how to migrate to the v1.1 `OTA_HotelRateAmountNotif`, see [Changes to the OTA_HotelRateAmountNotif endpoint.](/connectivity/docs/migration-guides/migrating-to-new-versions/#changes-to-the-ota_hotelrateamountnotif-endpoint)
+For more information on how to migrate to the v1.1 OTA_HotelRateAmountNotif, see Changes to the OTA_HotelRateAmountNotif endpoint.

+Booking.com has released a new and improved OTA_HotelAvailNotif endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by January 31, 2024, and subsequently sunset its support by February 14, 2024.

-For more information on how to migrate to the v1.1 `OTA_HotelAvailNotif`, see [Changes to the OTA_HotelAvailNotif endpoint.](/connectivity/docs/migration-guides/migrating-to-new-versions/#changes-to-the-ota_hotelavailnotif-endpoint)
+For more information on how to migrate to the v1.1 OTA_HotelAvailNotif, see Changes to the OTA_HotelAvailNotif endpoint.

+Booking.com has released a new and improved B.XML availability endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by December 06, 2023, and subsequently sunset its support by January 15, 2024.

-For more information on how to migrate to the B.XML v1.1 `availability`, see [Changes to the availability endpoint.](/connectivity/docs/migration-guides/migrating-to-new-versions/#changes-to-the-availability-endpoint)
+For more information on how to migrate to the B.XML v1.1 availability, see Changes to the availability endpoint.

+Booking.com has released a new and improved B.XML roomrates endpoint version 1.1 as part of its ongoing API modernisation efforts.
 We plan to deprecate the old version 1.0 by December 06, 2023, and subsequently sunset its support by January 15, 2024.

-For more information on how to migrate to the B.XML `roomrates` v1.1, see [Changes to the roomrates endpoint.](/connectivity/docs/migration-guides/migrating-to-new-versions/#changes-to-the-roomrates-endpoint)
+For more information on how to migrate to the B.XML roomrates v1.1, see Changes to the roomrates endpoint.

-Booking.com is deprecating the functionality of specifying nearby attractions and the property's relative position information using `AreaInfo` and `HotelInfo > RelativePositions` as of March 15, 2023.
+Booking.com is deprecating the functionality of specifying nearby attractions and the property's relative position information using AreaInfo and HotelInfo > RelativePositions as of March 15, 2023.
 Booking.com automatically generates the nearby places and the property's relative position information.
 The functionality will sunset on June 30, 2023.

-With this change, the `OTA_HotelDescriptiveContentNotif` and `OTA_HotelDescriptiveInfo` endpoints would soon stop supporting the usage of `AreaInfo` and `HotelInfo > RelativePositions` elements.
+With this change, the OTA_HotelDescriptiveContentNotif and OTA_HotelDescriptiveInfo endpoints would soon stop supporting the usage of AreaInfo and HotelInfo > RelativePositions elements.

 For more information, see AreaInfo and HotelInfo topics.